ietf-wg-cellar/matroska-specification/cellar-tags/tagging.md

 be used for sorting, categorization, etc. For this reason, when possible, strict formatting of the value should be used so everyone can agree on how to use the value.

-Multiple items **SHOULD** never be stored as a list in a single `TagString`.
-If there is more than one tag value with the same name to be stored, then more than one `SimpleTag` **SHOULD** be used.
+Multiple items **MUST NOT** be stored as a list in a single `TagString`.
+If there is more than one tag value with the same name to be stored, then more than one `SimpleTag` **MUST** be used.

-Due to preexisting files where these formatting rules were not explicit, they are usually presented as rules that **SHOULD** be applied when possible, rather than **MUST** be applied at all times.
-It is **RECOMMENDED** to use strict formatting when writing new tag values.
+Preexisting files may have used multiple values in the same `TagString` but given there is no defined delimiters they cannot be easily split into multiple elements.

+Due to the various nature of tag sources it may also not always possible to know programmatically whether a value is a list that must be split or not.

 #### Date Tags Formatting